Mine-Alex/Towny/README.md

 [![Average time to resolve an issue](http://isitmaintained.com/badge/resolution/TownyAdvanced/Towny.svg)](http://isitmaintained.com/project/TownyAdvanced/Towny "Average time to resolve an issue") [![Percentage of issues still open](http://isitmaintained.com/badge/open/TownyAdvanced/Towny.svg)](http://isitmaintained.com/project/TownyAdvanced/Towny "Percentage of issues still open")

-If you still need help, join us on the [Discord server]( https://discord.gg/gnpVs5m ), where you can find cutting edge updates and discussion on the development of the plugin.

-If you want to support the developer consider [becoming a Sponsor](https://github.com/sponsors/LlmDl).

 ___

 ### Video Tutorials